MyMedsAndMe/spell/README.md

 to.
 As a result, if you call a synchronous function from a process which isn't the target peer's owner, the calling process will never receive the message, the command will timeout, and the owner process will receive an unexpected message.

-TODO: Open an issue with ideas:

-- error if a call is made by a process which isn't the subject peer's owner
-- sending messages to appropriate owner

 ### PubSub